landaire/O7/docs/INSTALLATION.md

 If you aren't sure where World of Warships is installed, right-click the game in Steam and go to `Properties`.
 Click on `Local Files`, then `Browse Local Files`:

 ![Steam Properties](img/wows_properties.png)

+Windows Explorer should pop up in your Steam `World of Warships` installation directory.